What If Social Security Benefits Are Reduced?

 Why It Matters for Your Strategy

 If you're delaying benefits to age 70 to maximize your monthly check, a future cut changes the math.
 Conversely, if you claim early to "get what you can," you may leave significant money on the table if full benefits continue.
-The right answer depends on modeling the scenarios.

 Cuts Change the Calculus